-RMCTC will begin to direct, via our website, interested individuals to visit the PA Department of Education website for information regarding school performance and the NOCTI website for testing information.
+RMCTC directs, via our website, interested individuals to visit the PA Department of Education website for information regarding school performance and the NOCTI website for testing information.
 In lieu of press releases, the school develops, distributes, and posts on its website a bi-annual newsletter which provides information about NOCTI.